UtopiaOS/UtopiaV3/CONTRIBUTING.md

 # Contributing to Utopia

-First off thank you for taking the time for reading and contributing to Utopia.
+First off, thank you for taking the time for reading and contributing to Utopia.

 The following is a set of guidelines and recommendations in order to contribute to the Utopia Operating System, which are hosted by Trip Technologies on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.